kgisl/cs8251/lab/syllabus.md

     - b.
 Capitalize the first word of each sentence.
     - c.
 Replace a given word with another word.

-12. Solve towers of Hanoi using recursion.
+12. Solve [towers of Hanoi][1] using recursion.
+Also see http://j.mp/rTutorial for Recursion Camp on CC.

 13. Sort the list of numbers using pass by reference.